JLAdamchik/landing-page/README.md

 CSS Landing Page Project for The Odin Project

-This project is intended to practice setting up a full landing page using HTML and CSS.
+This project is intended to practice setting up a landing page using HTML and CSS.